MrAhile/K8s-CKA/2-Workloads/environment.md

 <details>
   <summary markdown="span">Solution</summary>

 1. Create a pod with a single container based on *alpine:3.15*.
-This container mush run the command `sleep 3600` and have the environment variable *token=12345*
+This container must run the command `sleep 3600` and have the environment variable *token=12345*

 ```
 k run alpine --image=alpine:3.15 --env token=12345 --command sleep 3600